alisohail2448/genzza-ecommerce/readme.md

 Genzza E-Commerce is a full-stack e-commerce web application built with React, Node.js, Express.js, and MongoDB.
 It provides a user-friendly interface for customers to browse and purchase products, as well as an admin dashboard for managing products, orders, and user accounts.

+I have developed a modern e-commerce website with full authentication functionality, including features such as login, signup, ordering, cart management, wishlist, compare, and blog sections.
+The website also integrates with Razorpay for secure order payments.
+The project incorporates product filtering options and provides users with the ability to switch between different grid view layouts.

+For the frontend, I utilized React, Bootstrap, and Axios for API calls.
+The backend is built with Node.js, Express.js, and MongoDB for efficient data storage and retrieval.
+To handle image uploads, I integrated Cloudinary, ensuring seamless functionality for users to add and manage product images.

+Additionally, I created an admin dashboard that allows for comprehensive control and management of various actions on the website.
+The admin dashboard is built using React, Bootstrap, and Ant Design, providing dynamic data management capabilities.

 Frontend
         ![Genzza Frontend](image-3.png)